List of Lucchese crime family mobsters: Eugene Castelle

-Eugene "Boopsie" Castelle is a soldier, former captain and a former acting underboss.
+Eugene "Boopsie" Castelle soldier and former captain and a former acting underboss.
 Castelle has two brothers John Castellucci a member of the "Bensonhurst crew" and Anthony Castelle the owner of "Coney Island Container" a private carting company that came under investigation for a suspicious fire in 2009.
 In 1997, Castelle was charged with bribing guards to smuggle food and steroids into the Brooklyn Metropolitan Detention Center.
 From 1998 to 2000, Castelle served as acting underboss, while operating from Bath Ave in Brooklyn.
 On November 12, 2000, Castelle was indicted along with capo Joseph Tangorra, soldiers Joseph Truncale and Scott Gervasi and associates John Castellucci, Lester Ellis and Robert Greenberg on drug trafficking, extortion and loansharking charges.

 On August 28, 2008, Castelle was released from prison.
 On May 26, 2016, Eugene Castelle along with Anthony Grecco, Gaetano "Tommy" Zuccarello, Vincent Mormile, Theodore Vasilakis and Ioannis "John" Dinos were arrested and charged with running an online gambling operation that made over $13 million.
 On January 12, 2018, Castelle, along with Bonanno family Acting Boss Joseph Cammarano Jr. and seven other members of the Bonanno family and one member of the Genovese family were arrested and charged with racketeering and loan sharking related offenses.
 In the indictment Castelle was charged with conspiracy to commit extortion.
 In May 2019, Castelle's illegal gambling trial began and former Lucchese family soldier turned government witness John Pennisi testified against him.
 On May 31, 2019, Castelle was found guilty of conspiracy to commit racketeering and of operating an illegal gambling business.
 He was sentenced to over six years in prison for running an illegal sports betting website.
 In March 2020, Castelle requested a release from prison due to coronavirus fears.
 Castelle was released from prison on April 1, 2020.
 On April 3, 2020, Castelle was released from prison on bail to await his appeal of his 2019 illegal gambling conviction due to health risks of the COVID-19 pandemic.
 In 2021, Castelle was ordered to surrender and was re-incarcerated and released from prison on October 4, 2024.